Imayowadavid/Superstore-Transactions-Analysis-/README.md

 Please note that all the necessary relationship couldn't  be formed  successfully I.e the Product ID could not form a one (1) to many(*) because PowerBI needed assurance that the many(*) to many(*) is valid( can serve its intended purpose) before interpreting it to the way it ought to be.

 Technique Applied to Solve Barrier Encountered
+I examined the dataset( Transaction Table ) from the  secondary source (where I imported the file from I.e Microsoft excel) in order to verify if any many(*) to many (*) Relationship was formed in any of the data category I.e the dimension tables .
+I realized the Product ID and Product Name fields/columns